Mizzou-CBMI/COSMOS2/docs/source/3_getting_started.rst

 Launch the Web Interface
 ________________________

 You can use the web interface to explore the history and debug all workflows.
-To start it, run:
+Features include:

+* Visualizing all jobs as a dependency graph (not useful if there are too many jobs)
+* Visualizing the stages as a dependency graph (high level overview)
+* Search for particular tasks based on their tags or other attributes
+* See resource usage statistics
+* For any task, view the exact command that was executed, stdout, stderr, resource usage, inputs/outputs, dependencies, etc.

 .. code-block:: bash